metagenomics/denbi-nanopore-training/docs/artic/artic_pipeline/Consensus_sequence_2.rst

 Then you can run the ARTIC pipeline for one dataset::

-  artic minion --medaka --normalise 200 --threads 14 --scheme-directory ~/artic-ncov2019/primer_schemes --read-file ~/workdir/data_artic/basecall_filtered_<number>.fastq nCoV-2019/V3 barcode_<number>
+  artic minion --medaka --normalise 200 --threads 14 --scheme-directory ~/artic-ncov2019/primer_schemes --read-file ~/workdir/data_artic/basecall_filtered_01.fastq nCoV-2019/V3 barcode_01

 **Perform that step for one dataset only to save time.
 Do the other datasets later, when there is time left.**